Dhinakaran-Dhanaraj/submission/Readme.md

-# Technical Assessment Systems Level Developer Response
+# Technical Assessment Systems Level Developer Submission

-The following is response created for spider oak by Dhinakaran Dhanaraj for their technical Assement.
+Submission of a technical assessment for by Dhinakaran.

 ## Setup